fission-codes/fission-codes-web/community/community.md

 nav_order: 8
 ---

-We work with a wide variety of different communities.
+We work with a wide variety of different communities and community projects.
+These are some selected projects that we participate in.

 1. Table of Contents
 {:toc}